Shenhav-and-Korem-labs/SCRuB/README.md

 3) inner_iterations -- results from SCRuB's intermediary steps, which includes one list entry per type of control.
 Each iteration contains:

-	- 3.1)d econtaminated_samples - a n_samples x n_taxa count matrix, representing the decontaminated samples.
+	- 3.1) decontaminated_samples - a n_samples x n_taxa count matrix, representing the decontaminated samples.

- 	- 3.2) p - The fitted p parameter, as described in SCRuB's methods.
+ 	- 3.2) p - The fitted $p$ parameter, as described in SCRuB's methods.
 An n_sample vector representing the estimate proportion of each observe sample that was not contamination.
 A dataset that had no contamination would have a p of 1s, while a dataset of entirely contamination would have a p of 0.

- 	- 3.3) alpha - The fitted \alpha parameter, as described in SCRuB's methods.
+ 	- 3.3) alpha - The fitted $\alpha$ parameter, as described in SCRuB's methods.
 An n_control x ( n_sample + 1 ) matrix, representing the estimated contribution of the contaminant and each sample to each control, where the (n_sample + 1)th column represents the contribution from the contamination to the control.
-Each row of alpha sums to 1, with each entry of the (n_sample + 1)th  column being 1 means there is zero estimated well leakage, while entries close to zero would indicate there is a high level of well leakage.
+Each row of $\alpha$ sums to 1, with each entry of the (n_sample + 1)th  column being 1 means there is zero estimated well leakage, while entries close to zero would indicate there is a high level of well leakage.

 	- 3.4) gamma - the $\gamma$ parameter described in SCRuB's methods.
-An n_taxa vector representing the estimated relative abundance of the contamination community loglikelihood - float.
+An n_taxa vector representing the estimated relative abundance of the contamination community
+	- 3.5) loglikelihood - float.
 The log-likelihood of the inputted dataset based on SCRuB's fitted parameters.